 It is common to create a number of initial concepts.
 We perform a 360 review of the creative options with the intention of selecting the very best to refine and develop ahead of client presentation.
-Once the final choices have been made, we explore the visual system more deeply and create visuals that show the brand in action on a number of tactical marketing assets (brochure/presentations etc.).
+Once the final choices have been made, we explore the visual and verbal system more deeply and create visuals that show the brand in action on a number of tactical marketing assets (brochure/presentations etc.).

 We love to feel that we get it right first time, but experience has taught us that there are often refinements that need to be made and sometimes re-presented.
 Beyond this stage, we finalise the chosen identity, refining and perfecting the details, before creating brand artwork files for internal and external use.

 9. Assets and guidelines